Do you remember the Matrix? the scene where Neo is confronted with a tough choice that will set the course of his future and the entire movie.

 Don't delay longer than needed

 For decisions that are more complicated, that involve multiple people or is part of a series of other decisions you'll need to take time to evaluate it.
 Just don't take longer than needed.
-Set a deadline for making a decision based on the circumstance and set landmarks, calendar invites, involve someone where needed so you keep on track this way you're less likely to procrastinate.
-Procrastination is a choice you don't want to keep making as it has the gift of keeping the many from achieving what only the few have.
+Set a deadline for making a decision based on the circumstance and set landmarks, calendar invites, involve someone where needed so you keep on track.
+This way you're less likely to procrastinate.
+Procrastination is a choice you don't want to keep making as it has the skill of keeping many from achieving what only the few have.
 Results that matter.